Hi, I’m Lloyd Feldman. For many years I worked for a large distributor that supplied independent kitchen showrooms.

 Kitchens purchased via builders with effectively no guarantee

 When you buy a kitchen from a trade only supplier via a builder, you’re contract is with the builder & not with the trade only supplier.

-Therefore, when you buy a kitchen via a builder, You’re effectively buying a kitchen with no guarantee.
+So, when you buy a kitchen from a trade only supplier via a builder, you’re effectively buying a kitchen with no guarantee.

 Guarantees from the chains that aren’t worth the paper they’re written on